canvasxyz/canvas/IDP.md

 ## Code Examples

 Example code for each of the steps above is provided below.

-TODO: Define a standard format for presenting session/action pairs.

 ### Client: Generating a new public key